1006 Absence from Work

 -

-Employees who are absent with supervisory approval and choose not to use available paid leave are to be placed in a non-pay status for the period of absence.
+Employees who are absent with supervisory approval must use paid leave if applicable.
+If paid leave is exhausted or not applicable, the employee should be placed in a non-pay status for the period of absence.

 -